-Elena says…..As a mom, in the 11 short weeks I’ve been a mom, I’ve learned you just have to do what YOU think is best for YOUR baby, and if someone judges you or disagrees with your decisions you just have to brush it off.
+Elena says…..As a mom, in the 11 short weeks, I’ve been a mom, I’ve learned you just have to do what YOU think is best for YOUR baby and if someone judges you or disagrees with your decisions you just have to brush it off.
 We are all just trying to do the best we can without messing our kids up too badly.
-There will always be a mom who is doing it better than you are and that is OK, none of us are perfect and none of us have it all together all the time!
+There will always be a mom who is doing it better than you are and that is OK, none of us is perfect and none of us has it all together all the time!

 SuperMOM Asks: How has social media changed mommyhood?

-SuperMOM Asks: Tell us your views on the maternity leave policy in USA?
+SuperMOM Asks: Tell us your views on the maternity leave policy in the USA?

 Elena says…..I always knew that my maternity leave wasn’t the greatest, but once I found some friends in Canada and found out their maternity leave is a full year, I realized ours was a complete joke.
 I was very lucky to have paid maternity leave.
 I got to take 8 weeks of paid (90% of my pay) leave due to having a C-section A vaginal delivery would’ve resulted in only 6 short weeks!
 It’s unbelievable how little time we get.
 Lots of women in the US get no maternity leave at all.

-SuperMOM Asks: Tell us something about the dog and baby bonding, many moms think that dogs and kids means a lot of work.
-Plz elaborate.
+SuperMOM Asks: Tell us something about the dog and baby bonding, many moms think that dogs and kids mean a lot of work.
+Plz, elaborate.

 Elena says…..The first 2 most important books I read during my pregnancy were Ina May Gaskins Guide to Childbirth and The Womanly Art of Breastfeeding by Le Leche League.
 If you want to nurse, that is the only book you need, it’s the nursing bible!
 As far as parenting books, I really enjoy the Baby Book by Dr. Sears and Moms on Call by Jennifer Walker & Laura Hunter.
 Books all really depend on what type of parenting you want to research, everyone’s parenting style differs and there are books out there for everyone!